Differential transcendence of Bell numbers and relatives: a Galois theoretic approach: Differential transcendence via Galois theory

 \begin{corollary} For any integer $n\geq 0$, the ring $\cR$ contains a copy of the Picard-Vessiot ring of \eqref{eq:prolongation}. \end{corollary}

 Before dealing with the general case of linear $\tau$-difference equations $\tau(y)=ay+f$ of order $1$, we study the particular cases $f=0$ and $a=1$.

 \begin{notation} From now on, $F$ will be a $\K$-algebra with no nilpotent elements, and such that any element is either a zero divisor, or invertible.
 We suppose that $F$ is equipped with an extension of $\tau$ and of $\partial$, preserving the commutation, and that $F^\tau=C$.
-Notice that, if there exists $Z\in\GL_\nu(F)$ such that $\tau(Z)=AZ$, then $F$ contains a copy of the (total) Picard-Vessiot ring of \eqref{eq:prolongation} for any $n\geq 0$, and hence a copy of $\cR$.
 Of course, it does not need to be the same algebra in all the statements.

+Proposition~\ref{prop:totalPVring} thus implies that $F$ contains a copy of the (total) Picard-Vessiot ring of \eqref{eq:prolongation} for any $n\geq 0$.
+They form an ascending chain of subrings of $F$ and their union coincides with $\cR$ (see Corollary~\ref{cor:existence of PV-Wibmer}).

-We say that an element of $F$ is differentially algebraic over $\K$ if it satisfies an algebraic differential equation with coefficients in $\K$, and that it is differentially transcendental otherwise. \end{notation}
+We say that an element of $F$ is differentially algebraic over $\K$ if it satisfies an algebraic differential equation (with respect to the derivation $\partial$) with coefficients in $\K$, and that it is differentially transcendental otherwise. \end{notation}

 \begin{proposition} Let $f$ be a non-zero element of $\K$, and let $w\in F$ be such that $\tau(w)=w+f$.
-Then the following assertions are equivalent: \begin{enumerate} \item $w$ is differentially algebraic over $\K$. \item There exist a non-negative integer $n$, $\a_0,\dots,\a_n\in C$ (not all zero) and $g\in \K$ such that $\a_0f+\a_1\partial(f)+\dots+\a_n \partial^n(f)=\tau(g)-g$. \item There exist a non-negative integer $n$ and $\a_0,\dots,\a_n\in C$ (not all zero) such that $g:=\sum_{i=0}^{n}\a_i\partial^i(w)\in~\!\K$. \end{enumerate} \end{proposition}
+Then the following assertions are equivalent: \begin{enumerate} \item $w$ is differentially algebraic over $\K$. \item There exist a non-negative integer $n$, $\a_0,\dots,\a_n\in C$ (not all zero) and $g\in \K$ such that $\a_0f+\a_1\partial(f)+\dots+\a_n \partial^n(f)=\tau(g)-g$. \item There exist a non-negative integer $n$ and $\a_0,\dots,\a_n\in C$ (not all zero) such that $g\coloneqq \sum_{i=0}^{n}\a_i\partial^i(w)\in~\!\K$. \end{enumerate} \end{proposition}